chef-cft/chef-examples/examples/A2GrantAppDashboardAccess.md

 curl -X POST https://localhost/apis/iam/v2/policies --data-binary @./policy -k -H "api-token: $TOKEN"  -v
 ```
 1. Double check in the interface to ensure that all members been added.
 In the GUI: Settings -> Policies -> {Name of your policy, my example is “applications-viewer-access} -> Members
-1. If you need to edit membership, this can be done through the UI.
+1. If you need to edit membership, this can be done through the UI or set using the 'members' JSON Object.

-## FAQs